 The Holy Eucharist is “the principal act of Christian worship on the Lord’s Day and other major Feasts” (The Book of Common Prayer, p.
 13).
-The Holy Eucharist is referred to variously as the Mass, the Lord’s Supper, and Holy Communion.
+The holy Eucharist is referred to variously as the holy Communion, the Mass, and the Lord’s Supper.

 In this great sacrament, bread and wine as fruits of the earth are offered by the congregation, taken by the presiding priest, blessed through the praying of the Eucharistic prayer, and then shared with all assembled.
 The assembled people then receive what they are as the Body of Christ in the forms of bread and wine.
 This bread and wine have become Christ’s very Body and Blood through the prayer of all gathered, presided over by a priest.